Chicago/census2020/index.md

 **July 2020:** Census operations and in-person visits will wrap up by the end of July.

-# Chicago’s Census Priorities
+## Chicago’s Census Priorities
 **The City of Chicago** is committed to helping every Chicagoan participate in the 2020 Census.
 The City pledges to:

-1. Ensure a __fair, complete, accurate count__ of every individual living in Chicago.
+1. Ensure a __fair, complete, and accurate count__ of every individual living in Chicago.

 2. Develop __culturally-appropriate strategies for hard-to-count populations__.